When result.ok === true

 |---|---|

 | Deterministic gate | Every run is accepted or rejected.
-No partial passes, no silent corruption. |
+Rejected data does not enter the success path. |

 | Schema compliance | Accepted output matches your Zod schema exactly. |